 Compensation

-Faculty chosen for these roles will be compensated with one unit of summer salary as well as a $1500 stipend over the Autumn Quarter.
+Faculty chosen for this role will be compensated with one unit of summer salary as well as a $3000 stipend over the Autumn Quarter.

 Application Timeline

 The application timeline for SURF faculty is outlined below.
-Interested faculty should review the FAQ and plan to attend the general information session on January 9, 2023 at 3 PM (RSVP here).
-Please direct questions to the directors of the STRC, Julie Moody-Freeman (jmoodyfr@depaul.edu) and Bill Johnson González (bjohns58@depaul.edu).
+Interested faculty should review the FAQ and direct additional questions to the directors of the STRC, Julie Moody-Freeman (jmoodyfr@depaul.edu) and Bill Johnson González (bjohns58@depaul.edu).

 Stage Date